The Factorizable Feigin-Frenkel center: Identification with the algebra of function on opers

-\begin{proof} Let us start by noticing that the discussion of Remark \ref{rmk:classicalfeifreiso} and Theorem \ref{thm:feiginfrenkel} hold over any base ring $A \in \Aff_{\mC}$.
-The proof can be emulated in the $A$-linear settings with essentially no significant changes.
+\begin{proof} Remark that the statement is a version of Theorem \ref{thm:feiginfrenkel} in families.
+Let us start by noticing that the discussion of Remark \ref{rmk:classicalfeifreiso} and Theorem \ref{thm:feiginfrenkel} hold over any base ring $A \in \Aff_{\mC}$, replacing $\mC[[z]]$ with $A[[z]]$.
+The proof can be emulated in the $A$-linear setting with essentially no significant changes.
 The only point which requires some work is \textquote{Step $(b)$}: proving an analogue of \cite[Prop.
 4.3.4]{frenkel2004vertex} in the $A$-linear setting.
 This is dealt with in Section 5 of \cite{cas2023}.

 The first point may be checked locally, so that we may assume that $S = \Spec A$ is affine and well covered.
-By an $A$-linear version of Remark \ref{rmk:comparisonutildePHI}, the choice of any coordinate identifies $\Phi^\zeta_\sigma$ with the morphism $\Phi^\zeta_{\text{FF}}$ appearing in the proof of Remark \ref{rmk:classicalfeifreiso}, so that by the $A$-linear version of Theorem \ref{thm:feiginfrenkel} we know it is an isomorphism.
+By an $A$-linear version of Remark \ref{rmk:comparisonutildePHI}, the choice of any coordinate identifies $\Phi^\zeta_\sigma$ with the morphism $\Phi^\zeta_{\text{FF}}$ appearing in the proof of Remark \ref{rmk:classicalfeifreiso}, so that by the $A$-linear version of Theorem \ref{thm:feiginfrenkel} we know it is an isomorphism. \end{proof}

-The second point requires just a bit of work.
-One can construct locally, when $S = \Spec A$ is affine and well covered, the isomorphism $\gamma$ as in the discussion of Section \ref{sssec:moreongamma}.
-The fact that $\gamma$ is $\Aut O$ equivariant (Proposition \ref{prop:gammainvariantclassicalfeifre}) implies that the construction of $\gamma$ is actually independent of the choice of a coordinate, so that we may glue the various $\gamma$ constructed locally to a global isomorphism. \end{proof}